-Fitz Johnson is a businessman, a 21-year veteran of the U.S. Army, and a long-time Cobb County resident.
-He has vast experiences in building and leading companies as well as non-profits, driving growth and producing positive results.
-An active member in the Cobb County community, Johnson has served on several boards, including Kennesaw State University Foundation Board of Trustees, the Cobb Hospital Authority, the Town Center Community Improvement District, and the Wellstar Health System Board of Trustees as well as being an active member of the Cobb County Chamber of Commerce.
-A passionate sports fan, and former owner of the Atlanta Beat (WPS), Johnson serves as a community football, soccer, and wrestling coach helping to mentor, develop, and teach today’s youth through sports.
-Johnson is a graduate of The Citadel and holds a master’s in education from Troy University, and a J.D. from the University of Kentucky College of Law.
+Fitz Johnson is a businessman, a 21-year veteran of the U.S. Army, and a long-time Georgia resident.
+He has vast experience in building and leading companies as well as non-profits, driving growth and producing positive results.
+An active member in his community, Johnson has served on several boards, including Kennesaw State University Foundation Board of Trustees, the Cumberland Counseling Center, the Wellstar Health System Board of Trustees, as a Commissioner on the State Charter Schools Commission, and an active member of his local Chamber of Commerce.
+A passionate sports fan, and former owner of the Atlanta Beat (WPS), Johnson has served for over a decade as a community football, soccer, and wrestling coach helping to mentor, develop, and teach today’s youth through sports.
+Johnson is a graduate of The Citadel and holds a master’s in education from Troy University and a J.D. from the University of Kentucky College of Law.
 He is a member of Cumberland Community Church.
-He and his wife, Suzann Wilcox, have four wonderful children and three beautiful grandchildren.
+He and his wife, Suzann Wilcox, have four wonderful children and five beautiful grandchildren.

 I look forward to earning your support in the coming months!